Pioneer One: Funding

 The pilot episode of the show was shot on a budget of $6,000 donated by people through the Kickstarter website.
 Because the project lacked funding by traditional means such as a TV station or DVD sales, funding had to come directly from the fanbase.
 On June 29, 2010, a minimum of $20,000 necessary for production on the next block of three episodes was raised.
 On February 11, 2011, the project announced that it would accept donations in Bitcoin.

 Production history

 On October 6, 2010, local press reported that filming of the second episode was underway in Binghamton, New York.

 On November 5, 2010, Rachel McLaughlin reported she has been working as Production Coordinator/Assistant director in Pioneer One and that three episodes were shot.

 Episode three was released on March 28, 2011, and episode four was released on April 28.
-The last two episodes of Season One were aired between October and December of 2011, with the episodes being produced in Binghamton, New York, New York City, and Long Island.
+The last two episodes of Season One were aired between October and December 2011, with the episodes being produced in Binghamton, New York, New York City, and Long Island.

 Six episodes, vlogs, and extras are on their YouTube channel.